 GET READY FOR SPOILERS.
 YOU’VE BEEN WARNED.

-I’ve played nearly all the TellTale games in the past and nothing has topped Tales From The Borderland and Wolf Among Us yet.
+I’ve played nearly all the Telltale games in the past and nothing has topped Tales From The Borderland and Wolf Among Us yet.
 Fingers crossed that the upcoming Guardians of The Galaxy game blows me away.
-The Batman series started on a pretty high note, but it quickly went downhill fast.
+The Batman series started on a pretty high note, but the quality dropped off by the fourth episode.

 This game is plagued with framerate issues as well as it lags at every turn.
 It was hard to go four minutes without the game trying its damnedest to keep up.
-It’s worth noting that I played this game on the Xbox One S and theoretically should have no problem running a game as simple as TellTale’s Batman.
-This is also the brand spanking new TellTale engine and it’s pretty worrisome.
+It’s worth noting that I played this game on the Xbox One S and theoretically should have no problem running a game like Telltale’s Batman.
+This is also the brand spanking new Telltale engine and it’s pretty worrisome.

 This user review on Steam sums it up nicely.